Hospitals & Asylums

 very effective.
 They must be taken every

 day, and they take weeks to become effective.
+Common side effects include

-Common side effects include weight gain, dry mouth, insomnia, impaired
+weight gain, dry mouth, insomnia, impaired sexual response, and

-sexual response, and light-headedness due to low blood pressure.
-Their most troubling side-effect is the
+light-headedness due to low blood pressure.

-potential to cause a stroke if you ingest adrenaline or adrenaline-like
+Their most troubling side-effect is the potential to cause a stroke if

-substances.
-MAOIs can be used only with
+you ingest adrenaline or adrenaline-like substances.
+MAOIs can be used only with a fairly strict

-include cough and cold medicines and a variety of food products such as aged
+medicines and a variety of food products such as aged cheese and processed

-are often not effective for depression, however.
-Buspirone is also
+effective for depression, however.

-sometimes used in chronic anxiety but has not been found to be effective.
-When the manufacturer Eli Lilly claimed
+Buspirone is also sometimes used in chronic anxiety but has not been

-Such claims were inconsistent with the product labeling that states 15%
+inconsistent with the product labeling that states 15% of the patients in

-of the patients in clinical trials discontinued due to adverse experiences.
+clinical trials discontinued due to adverse experiences.
 The FDA demanded that Lilly stop making such

 unfair claims.
 In fact, the label